Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors

-In this work, we demonstrate QP$^{2}$GI, a single-shot quantitative phase imaging technique using a commercially available quad-pixel PDAF sensor and simple partially coherent LED illumination.
-We have established a propagation model based on $2 \times 2$ pixel groups covered by a microlens and evaluated its suitability for microscopic systems.
-Theoretically, the maximum measurable phase gradient is jointly constrained by the numerical aperture (NA) of the imaging system and by the microlens aperture corresponding to its $2 \times 2$ pixel group.
+In conclusion, we have demonstrated QP$^{2}$GI, a single-shot quantitative phase imaging technique using a commercially available quad-pixel PDAF sensor and simple partially coherent LED illumination.
+We have established a propagation model based on $2 \times 2$ pixel groups covered by a single microlens and validated its applicability to microscopic systems.
+Theoretically, the maximum measurable phase gradient is jointly constrained by the NA of the imaging system and by the microlens aperture corresponding to its $2 \times 2$ pixel group.
 Although each sub-aperture used for phase detection is smaller than that of a traditional Shack--Hartmann wavefront sensor (typically 100–300~$\mu\mathrm{m}$~\cite{25_neal_shack-hartmann_2002,32_tyson_principles_2022}), the quad-pixel PDAF sensor benefits from a much shorter distance between the microlens and the photosensitive layer, which allows for a potentially broader measurable range of phase gradient.
-Importantly, the single-shot acquisition capability of QP$^{2}$GI enables quantitative phase imaging at the full frame rate of the sensor, offering a path toward high-speed, dynamic phase imaging.
-This is particularly advantageous for capturing rapid biological processes such as cell dynamics and intracellular transport, which are often challenging to observe with multi-frame or scanning-based QPI methods.
-By leveraging the native architecture of quad-pixel PDAF sensors, QP$^{2}$GI could further extend the dynamic imaging capability of QPI~\cite{GT_CasteleiroCosta2022DynamicQOBM,DQPI_Krizova2015DynamicPhaseQPI}, particularly in applications requiring high temporal resolution.
-Moreover, by capturing a rapid sequence of frames at different focal planes, the quad-pixel PDAF sensor may also enable high-speed three-dimensional quantitative phase imaging.
-The phase-gradient maps obtained at different focal depths can be combined through computational three-dimensional reconstruction algorithms~\cite{3d_qpi1_Jenkins:15,3d_qpi2_Chen:16} to recover volumetric refractive-index distributions, thereby extending QP$^{2}$GI from two-dimensional phase mapping to rapid volumetric phase imaging of dynamic biological processes.
+Importantly, the single-shot acquisition capability of QP$^{2}$GI enables quantitative phase imaging at the full frame rate of the sensor, offering a path toward high-speed dynamic phase imaging.This is particularly advantageous for capturing rapid biological processes (e.g., cell dynamics and intracellular transport), which are often challenging to observe with multi-frame or scanning-based QPI methods.
+By leveraging the native architecture of quad-pixel PDAF sensors, QP$^{2}$GI could further extend the dynamic imaging capability of QPI~\cite{GT_CasteleiroCosta2022DynamicQOBM,DQPI_Krizova2015DynamicPhaseQPI}, especially in applications requiring high temporal resolution.
+Furthermore, capturing a rapid sequence of frames at different focal planes, the quad-pixel PDAF sensor can also enable high-speed three-dimensional quantitative phase imaging.
+Phase-gradient maps acquired at different focal depths can be combined via computational three-dimensional reconstruction algorithms~\cite{3d_qpi1_Jenkins:15,3d_qpi2_Chen:16} to recover volumetric refractive-index distributions, thereby extending QP$^{2}$GI from two-dimensional phase mapping to rapid volumetric phase imaging of dynamic biological processes.